Moecker/sdc/README.md

 * third, evaluate the autonomous driving performance in the simulator's autonomous mode.
 The simulator hereby takes the trained model and it weights to instantenly compute the correct steering angle for each frame.

 # Approach
-The approach for the project was a mix between reading trough the mentioned NVidia paper, helpful Medium blog posts and Slack message, recommended articels by other SDC-lers and a handful of engineering try-and-error.
+The approach to tackle this project was a mix of reading trough the mentioned NVidia paper, studying helpful Medium blog posts and Slack message, reading recommended articels by other SDC-lers and applying a handful of engineering try-and-error.

-## Recovery
+## Car Recovery
 We can incorporate the left and right camera images to simulate recovery, by adding or subtracting an artificial steering angle to the center steering value according to the direction.

 # Data Description